 will not provide an evidence-based toolkit to enable long-term self-help, i.e. the book, relaxations CD, home practice sheets, pain-relieving ‘menu’ sheet, hand-outs, home practice timetable, etc.).

 A ‘Mission Statement’ is available showing how YHLB could help within integrated Adult Health and Social Care.
 This includes research references and Testimonials from health professionals and YHLB course attendee Case Studies.
-For a copy – Ask Alison at email@example.com.
+Ask Alison via the Contact Page.

 Alison Trewhela, Yoga Researcher, Yoga Teacher and Director of Yoga for Healthy Lower Backs Institute